Skip to Content

 Telephone Numbers

-Use parentheses around the area code and a hyphen without spaces between the next seven digits.
+Use parentheses around the area code and a hyphen between the remaining digits.

 Write phone numbers like this Don't write phone numbers like this